andmarios/docker/devenv/README.md

     $ docker run -it -v /path/to/dsetup:/home/dev/.setup andmarios/devenv

+If you want to enable automatic __ansible__ GCE support you have to provide one more file named `gce.project` that contains your
+GCE project id.
+Example for creating `gce.account` and `gce.project`:

+    $ echo "MYID@developer.gserviceaccount.com" > gce.account
+    $ echo "MYPROJECTID" > gce.project

 ## Provide SSH keys and settings

 You may provide your `$HOME/.ssh` directory so that you will have your ssh keys and settings inside the container.
 The ssh-agent will ask you to activate your `id_rsa` key and any other key mentioned inside `$HOME/.ssh/config`.
-If you don't want, then just press enter instead of providing your passphrase.
+If you don't want to use the ssh-agent, press enter instead of providing your passphrase when asked.

     $ docker run -it -v /home/USER/.ssh:/home/dev/.setup-ssh andmarios/devenv